[Note: This article originally appeared in LinkedIn Pulse]

 Fast Forward to 2018

 Recently, I was on a briefing call with Phyllis Davidson, Research Director at SiriusDecisions.
 She had her own definition for content marketing:

 "Content marketing is a subset of inbound marketing activities that attract and drive topical authority and engagement with target audiences and strengthen an organization’s overall digital footprint… This footprint is achieved via gains in search engine authority and social media visibility and engagement."

 I quickly challenged her definition, explaining that although inbound efforts are important, the most successful companies are increasingly leveraging content at all stages of the buyer journey, not just the top of the funnel.
 Sure, content can help drive inbound traffic and generate leads, but as marketers, we’re increasingly realizing it can be used throughout the entire customer lifecycle.

 In our ensuing conversation, Phyllis coined what I consider the definitive marketing statement of the year.
-It’s what every marketer should aspire to in 2018: “We need to start marketing our content.”
+It’s what every marketer should aspire to: “We need to start marketing our content.”

 Content Marketing Was Stolen